verifast/verifast/README.Linux.txt

 - gcc
 - gtk
 - standard system, X11 and GTK development files
+- libgtksourceview2.0 and libgtksourceview2.0-dev

 How to build
 =================

-- cd to the directory this README.Linux.txt is located in
+- cd to the directory this README.Linux.txt is located in, we refer to this directory as $PWD from now on
-- run "make -f GNUmakefile" -- if you are using gnu-make, just "make" is sufficient
+- Run "make -f GNUmakefile" -- if you are using gnu-make, just "make" is sufficient
-- follow the instructions on screen, in particular with respect to downloading Z3
+- Follow the instructions on screen, in particular with respect to downloading Z3
+- add $PWD/z3/lib to your LD_LIBRARY_PATH environment variable:
+  export LD_LIBRARY_PATH=$PWD/z3/lib:$LD_LIBRARY_PATH
+- run vfide or verifast; the binaries reside in $PWD/bin

 Remarks:
 -----------------
+- The Z3 library is a 32 bit binary.
+Thus, compiling and linking VeriFast with Z3 support requires you to have 32 bit versions of all development files and libraries installed
+- If your Linux distribution does not provide 32 bit versions of gtk and libgtksourceview (e.g. the 64 bit version of Ubuntu 12.04), the build system will automatically skip compiling vfide, the interactive IDE of VeriFast.
+Only the command line version of the verifier will be available in this case.
-- you may also read the GNUmakefile in advance so that you know what to expect
+- You may also read the GNUmakefile in advance so that you know what to expect
-- note that you may change download URIs and target directories in the preamble of GNUmakefile
+- Note that you may change download URIs and target directories in the preamble of GNUmakefile
-- the script DOES NOT require superuser priviledges
+- The script DOES NOT require superuser priviledges
-- if a specific build step -- compiling OCaml, camlidl, lablgtk or the Z3 OCaml bindings -- fails, consult the README file of the particular package
+- If a specific build step -- compiling OCaml, camlidl, lablgtk or the Z3 OCaml bindings -- fails, consult the README file of the particular package
-- during compilation you will need abou 500 MBytes of free disk space on the volume this folder is located at
+- During compilation you will need abou 500 MBytes of free disk space on the volume this folder is located at